Skip to content ↓

 Design Technology

-This term we begin our DT with electronic board games.
-Following on from their work in science, the children will design and make a Christmas themed board game giving careful consideration to the users who will be the Oak class children.
+Following on from their work in science last term, the children will design and make a themed board game giving careful consideration to the users who will be the Oak class children.
 They will make an interactive electronic board game that incorporates circuits with switches as well as construct the board itself, game pieces and rules to play before testing them out and evaluating them.